deep-sea-tactics/software-2024-2025/README.md

 In the terminal, run:

+`source .venv/bin/activate`
+If a **venv** appears next to your current directory, the Python virtual environment has been successfully initialized.

 `source dev_shell_scripts/install.sh` again to complete the installation of vital tools.

-## Virtual environment

-In the terminal, run

-`source .venv/bin/activate` to activate virtual environment. **For any dependencies to work, you must activate the virtual environment!**

-Notice a little **(venv)** next to the path in your command line.
-This means you are now working in a python virtual environment.

 ## Running/testing code